 But to what extent do these views reflect Australian public opinion?
-In this article, we present the findings from a new national survey of 1,350 respondents who were asked what they saw the role local government to be, what services they think the sector should deliver, and whether acting on controversial issues, such as those relating to national identity, refugee support, and climate change for example, should be within local government’s remit.
+In this practice review article, we present the findings from a new national survey of 1,350 respondents who were asked what they saw the role local government to be, what services they think the sector should deliver, and whether acting on controversial issues, such as those relating to national identity, refugee support, and climate change for example, should be within local government’s remit.
+Here, the article’s objective is to focus broadly on the practice implications of the survey findings and to analyse them against the scholarly literature rather than to provide answers to narrow research questions.
 Overall, we found three key things.
 First and most significantly, Australians now have an expansive and more ideational view of the role of local government.
 Second, there appears to be growing acceptance among Australians that local government’s remit should include engaging with contentious and divisive issues that were previously the reserve of higher levels of government.
-Third and finally, the type or categorisation of local council does not seem to be a determining factor in how residents conceive of local government’s role in Australia.
+Third and finally, the type or categorisation of local council – metropolitan, metropolitan fringe, regional, and rural – does not seem to be a determining factor in how Australians conceive of local government’s role in Australia.

 Understanding public perceptions on the role of Australian local government is important not only because it is the least understood and most neglected tier of government in Australia (Grant and Drew, 2017; Aitkin and Jinks, 1982).
 It also provides local government actors and urban policy analysts and planners a broader evidence base to assess the services that the community values and desires, which in turn enables them to better meet both their service delivery and democratic responsibilities (Aulich, 1999).
 Moreover, national public opinion data on local government roles and services may be particularly useful for guiding local government policy-making as more local councils engage with controversial social issues well beyond the traditional remit of local government and, in so doing, contribute to the burgeoning literature in this area (Chou and Busbridge, 2020).